RyozuK/MOD_Template/README.md

     * Load priority determines what order mods should be loaded in.
 For the most part, this shouldn't matter much.
     * Description is what the initial description of your mod will be when you publish to the Steam Workshop the first time.
 Don't worry, you can edit it later.
     * Tags are used for Workshop organization, [there's an official list here](https://docs.google.com/document/u/2/d/e/2PACX-1vR7MjQ_5hAmavFB8iMW6xm7vSYJg_g8I1s8KtvjBO-N_zNATnsmdmyQsmxQ8z9yEpZxNoc-TTdZm8so/pub)
     * Version is the last version of the game itself that your mod was tested on.
-Elin will avoid loading your mod on any version earlier than the one you sepcify here.
+Elin will avoid loading your mod on any version earlier than the one you specify here.
     * Builtin should be left as false
     * Visibility on the workshop will be set to this with each publish.
 You may want to change this to "public" once you get the hang of things.
   * **Rename MOD_Template.csproj**: Rename this file to reflect the name of your mod.